quincykwende/printful-shipping-option/README.md

 # Printful: Available Shipping Options
-Used the "quincykwende/printfulcache and guzzlehttp/guzzle" composer package to retrive the list of available shipping options from Printful's Shipping Rate API
+Used the "quincykwende/printfulcache and guzzlehttp/guzzle" composer package to retrive the list of available shipping options from Printful's Shipping Rate API.

 This project uses 2 composer plugin
 	- quincykwende/printfulcache; This composer package was made for the purpose of this task
     - guzzlehttp/guzzle